Oceanside DUI Defense Attorneys

 - Loss of security clearance

-While most DUIs are charged as misdemeanors, it is possible you may be charged with a felony charge, which can result in:
+While most DUIs are charged as misdemeanors, it is possible you may be charged with a felony charge if you have at least three DUI convictions on your record, which can result in:

 - A five-year license suspension